SmritiSatyanV/flyteidl/README.md

 ## Docs structure

-The index.rst files for protos are kept in parallel folder structure under the docs folder.
+The index.rst files for protos are kept in a parallel folder structure under the docs folder.
-All the proto definitions are within protos/flyteidl and there corresponding docs are kept in protos/docs
+All the proto definitions are within protos/flyteidl and there corresponding docs are kept in protos/docs.

 ```
 docs